 While on the subject of country parks, if you’re interested in taking in unspoilt landscape of nearby Brentwood and the surrounding areas, Weald Country has it all.
 Originally part of the Weald Hall Estate, the park lives on as a 500-acre escape for walkers and explorers alike.

 Weald Country Park is certainly grandiose.
 You’ll be able to spot all manner of wildlife making their homes here, such as various waterfowl and wading birds.
 There are plenty of walking and cycle trails for you to explore here at your leisure, as well as a deer park and ancient beauty spots.
-It is absolutely spectacular to traverse on a clear, blue sky day, and as a resident at Royale Dunton Park, you’ll be able to visit the park all year round, just a stone’s throw away.
+It is absolutely spectacular to traverse on a clear, blue sky day, and as a resident, you’ll be able to visit the park all year round, just a stone’s throw away.

 Barnards Farm Gardens